 The file contains four lines, each of which ends with the two-character newline sequence "\r\n", which is explicitly displayed for clarity.

-The line number of the first line in a text file SHALL be 1.
+The line number of the first line in a text artifact SHALL be 1.
 The column number of the first character in each line SHALL be 1.
-The character offset of the first character in the file SHALL be 0.
+The character offset of the first character in the artifact SHALL be 0.

-The values of text properties SHALL NOT depend on the presence or absence of a byte order mark (BOM) at the start of the file.
+The values of text properties SHALL NOT depend on the presence or absence of a byte order mark (BOM) at the start of the artifact.

-Column numbers are expressed in the measurement unit specified by the columnKind property (§3.11.19) of the containing run object (§3.11).
+Column numbers are expressed in the measurement unit specified by theRun.columnKind (§3.14.27).

 A SARIF viewer MAY choose to present column numbers that match the visual offset of each character from the beginning of the line.
 These “visual” column numbers might not match the column numbers contained in the SARIF file.